nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 1. Show all commands : `help`

-Shows a message with a link to the user guide.
+Shows the user a message with a link to the user guide.

 ![help message](images/helpMessage.png)